benjaminaaron/GraphEdgeForce/README.md

 # GraphEdgeForce
 **This is a little experiment that came to my mind when I was thinking about how various graph layout algorithms might work.**

 Each edge has a target-length assigned.
 Deviation from that cause expanding or contracting forces onto the two nodes it is incident with.
+The resulting behavior is that the graph 'seeks' to minimize its overall tension, the most comfortable configuration so to say.
+Often there are various 'valleys' of such kind - use of the shake buttons or the random repositioning of nodes can reveal those.

 - clicking on a node or edge deletes it
 - clicking on white space creates a new node